AmpliconSuite/AmpliconClassifier/README.md

   - Intervals reported in these bed files do not represent the structure of ecDNA, and may face limitations related to missing SVs or inexactly refined amplicon endpoints (a limitation of short-reads).

 - `[prefix]_SV_summaries/`, which contains tab-separated files summarizing the SVs detected by AA and what features the overlap in the amplicon.
 - `[prefix]_annotated_cycles_files/`, which contains AA cycles files with additional annotations about length of discovered paths/cycles and their classification status.
 Using these annotated cycles files is preferred over the unannotated cycles file produced by AA.
-These cycles are filtered to remove cycles overlapping low-complexity regions of the genome, patches reference genome issues, and filters duplicate cycle entries erroneously output by AA (uncommon).
+These cycles are filtered to remove paths/cycles with excessive low-complexity content, patch reference genome issues, and filter duplicate cycle entries erroneously output by AA (uncommon).

 #### Results table
 By default (in `--AA_results`/`--input` mode), AC creates `[prefix]_result_table.tsv` and `[prefix]_result_data.json`; pass `--no_results_table` to skip this.
 The table has one row per reported feature, including ecDNA, BFB, decomposition features, and FAN features.
 FAN rows use the numbered feature ID `FAN_1`; the `FAN probability` column reports the model probability for each amplicon, and the `Contains viral` column carries the amplicon's `contains_viral` status.